Do you cover groups?

 Employees are insured on your policy.
-If the employee is sued for actions taken as part of his or her employment, your group policy provides coverage.
+If the employee is sued for actions taken as part of their employment, your group policy provides coverage.
 Generally speaking, employees do not need their own coverage for actions taken as part of your practice.

-If my independent contractor does not have his or her own coverage, can I add them to my policy?
+If my independent contractor does not have their own coverage, can I add them to my policy?
 Does it matter if they receive a 1099 tax form?

 You can add anyone who works in your practice to your policy as an employee.
 Once they are listed as an employee, that person will be protected for the services they provide in the practice.
 Since The Trust cannot provide tax information, you should consult with your attorney or accountant to determine what the best tax/payment arrangement for your practice.
 Also remember that The Trust policy only responds to liability from the practice of psychology.

 An additional insured is a facility that the insured is indemnifying from their actions, when the actions are rendered on behalf of the facility.
 Example: a psychologist is an independent contractor for a small hospital.
 The hospital asks the psychologist to list the hospital as an additional insured on the psychologist's malpractice policy.
 The psychologist's policy would then protect the hospital in case the psychologist was negligent in the treatment of a patient referred by the hospital.

 Who can be listed as an additional insured?

 The carrier does limit the scope of who can be named as an additional insured.
 The carrier requires that the listing be as specific as possible.
 The carrier does not accept state governments or national groups, but will accept the name of a school.
 Note that the insured cannot have an ownership stake in any entity named as an additional insured.

 When should I list an additional insured on my policy?

 Only when listing the additional insured is required by contract.